sumeetg23/PROFQ/README.md

    2. "makeread2umi" - Extract the UMI sequence from the index read and put it in a separate FASTQ file.
 The output can be used to identify duplicates using the UMI FASTQ file and alignment (SAM) file for read 1.

    3. "demultiplex" - Demultiplex single FASTQ file into multiple FASTQ files based the expected barcodes to be sequenced.
+The script allows for user defined mismatches (default: 2) in the barcode.